EricThomson/CCN_caiman_mesmerize_workshop_2023/README.md

 conda install git
 ```

-8. If you have C compilers installed on your system we recommend installing `simplejpeg`.
+8. If you have C compilers installed on your system we recommend `pip install simplejpeg`.
 This is usually easier on Linux & Mac than on Windows.
 If you cannot install `simplejpeg` don't worry, it will just make `fastplotlib` slightly less fast.

 9. Install Vulkan drivers for your GPU (this includes GPUs that are commonly integrated within CPUs).
     - Windows: Vulkan drivers should be installed by default so you shouldn't have to do anything, if you can run the first few cells of the `fastplotlib` `simple.ipynb` example you're good to go!